kdbinsidebrains/site/_features/03-tables.md

 ![tablesFlipRows](/assets/images/features/tables/tablesFlipRows.png)

-There a row #9 has been flipped into table where each column is a row now and row is a column.
+There a row #9 has been flipped into a table where each column is a row now and row is a column.

 The functionality can use useful if you have a table with many columns and would like to compare values of a few rows.